Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is forced to only use a certain weapon slot.
 		// - "Enforce Range"
 		// - "Enforce Range Chance"
-		// "Enforce Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is forced to only use a certain weapon slot.
+		// "Enforce Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor is forced to only use a certain weapon slot.
 		// - "Enforce Chance"
 		// - "Enforce Hit Mode"
 		// Requires "st_enforce.smx" to be installed.